 Postdoctoral Fellowship in Clinical Neuropsychology and Brain Imaging Research

-The Neuropsychology Program at Dartmouth-Hitchcock provides advanced training in clinical neuropsychology.
+The Neuropsychology Program at Dartmouth-Hitchcock Medical Center/Geisel School of Medicine at Dartmouth provides advanced training in clinical neuropsychology.
 The training model and objectives conform to the Houston Conference guidelines for specialty training in clinical neuropsychology, the APA Division 40 guidelines for postdoctoral training in neuropsychology, and the APPCN domains and standards.
-The program is an accredited member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+The program is an accredited member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPIC).

 - Supervised neuropsychological service delivery to a wide range of patient populations.
 Each fellow has a minimum of 2 Geisel School of Medicine at Dartmouth faculty neuropsychology supervisors for individual supervision.
 Additional group supervision provides fellows the opportunity to interact with faculty and interdisciplinary teams.